dtiourine/digit-recognizer/README.md

     │
     ├── __init__.py    <- Makes digit_recognizer a Python module
     │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    ├── dataset.py           <- Scripts to download or generate data
     │
     ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py